wireless-power-laboratory/gpib/README.md

 # gpib

-GPIB control library for laboratory instruments.
+GPIB-USB control library for laboratory instruments.
+An interface for [ideal](https://github.com/cartheur/ideal) to control instrumentation.

 ## Background